 §205.605 Nonagricultural (nonorganic) substances allowed as ingredients in or on processed products labeled as "organic" or "made with organic (specified ingredients or food group(s))."

 Reference: 205.605(a) Nonsynthetics allowed: Acids (Citric - produced by microbial fermentation of carbohydrate substances; and Lactic).

-Technical Report: 1995 TAP - Citric; 2015 TR - Citric; 1995 TAP - Lactic; 2015 TR - Lactic Petition(s): N/A Past NOSB Actions: 04/1995 NOSB minutes and vote; 11/2005 sunset recommendation; 03/2010 sunset recommendation; 10/2015 NOSB Final Review Recent Regulatory Background: Sunset renewal notice published 06/06/12 (77 FR 33290); Renewed 03/15/2017 (82 FR 14420)
+Technical Report: 1995 TAP - Citric; 2015 TR - Citric; 1995 TAP - Lactic; 2015 TR - Lactic; Petition(s): N/A

+Past NOSB Actions: 04/1995 NOSB minutes and vote; 11/2005 sunset recommendation; 03/2010 sunset recommendation; 10/2015 NOSB Final Review

+Recent Regulatory Background: Sunset renewal notice published 06/06/12 (77 FR 33290); Renewed 03/15/2017 (82 FR 14420)

 Citric acid is widely used in food processing.
 It is used as an ingredient, acidulant, pH control agent, flavoring, and as a sequestrant.
 It is used as a dispersant in flavor or color additives.
 It is also an ingredient in dietary supplements and a nutrient, sequestrant, buffer, antioxidant, firming agent, acidity regulator (in jams and jellies, soft drinks and wines), raising agent, and emulsifying salt for many other products.
 It is also used to improve baking properties of flours, and as a stabilizer, and to inhibit color and flavor deterioration in fruits.
-Roughly 75% of all citric acid commercially produced is used by the food industry including baby food, breakfast cereals, frozen desserts, frozen entrees and certified organic personal care products.
-The remainder is used in cleaning agents, or in the cosmetics and pharmaceutical industries.
+Roughly 75% of all citric acid commercially produced is used by the food industry with the remainder used in cleaning agents, or in the cosmetics and pharmaceutical industries.